-- 3. The applicants seek an order to permit the Fund to issue multiple classes of shares, each having its own fee and expense structure, and to impose asset-based distribution fees and EWCs. - 4.
-Applicants request that the order also apply to any continuously-offered registered closed-end management investment company that has been previously organized or that may be organized in the future for which the Adviser or any entity controlling, controlled by, or under common control with the Adviser, or any successor in interest to any such entity,1 acts as investment adviser and which operates as an interval fund pursuant to rule 23c-3 under the Act or provides periodic liquidity with respect to its shares pursuant to rule 13e-4 under the Securities Exchange Act of 1934 ("Exchange Act") (each, a "Future Fund" and together with the Fund, the "Funds").2 - 5.
-The Fund is currently making a continuous public offering of its common shares.
+5. The applicants seek an order to permit the Funds (as defined below) to issue multiple classes of shares of beneficial interest, each having its own fee and expense structure and to impose EWCs, asset-based distribution and/or service fees with respect to certain classes.

+6. Applicants request that the order also apply to any continuously-offered registered closed-end management investment company, existing now or in the future, for which the Investment Adviser, or any entity controlling, controlled by, or under common control with the Investment Adviser, or any successor in interest to any such entity,2 acts as investment adviser and which operates as an interval fund pursuant to rule 23c-3 under the Act or provides periodic liquidity with respect to its shares pursuant to rule 13e-4 under the Securities Exchange Act of 1934 ("Exchange Act") (each, a "Future Fund" and together with the Initial Funds, the "Funds").3

+7. Ellington Fund's Class M shares are currently being offered in private transactions on a continuous basis at net asset value per Share.
+The Ellington Fund reserves the right to conduct a public offering of shares under the Securities Act of 1933, as amended ("Securities Act").
 Applicants state that additional offerings by any Fund relying on the order may be on a private placement or public offering basis.
-Shares of the Funds will not be listed on any securities exchange, nor quoted on any quotation medium.
-The Funds do not expect there to be a secondary trading market for their shares. - 6.
-If the requested relief is granted, the Fund intends to redesignate its common shares as "Class A Shares" and to continuously offer "Class C Shares", and may also offer additional classes of shares in the future.
-Because of the different distribution fees, services and any other class expenses that may be attributable to the Class A Shares and
+Shares of the Funds are not expected to be listed on any securities exchange, nor quoted on any quotation medium and the Funds do not expect there to be a secondary trading market for their shares.